neelakansha85/site-setup-wizard/README.md

 ## Features

-* This plugin allows users to selection following settings before creating a site:
+* This plugin allows users to select following settings before creating a site:
     * Site Privacy (Also includes WPMU Multisite Privacy settings if enabled).
     * Site Category (Allows users to select a pre-configured site category if required).
 (Ex: http://yourdomain.com/category1-mysite)
     * Plugins to be activated within the site (Works with WPMU Pretty Plugins including their categories if enabled).